-Vince Sr. didn’t have the vision to do something with Andy, but thankfully Jerry Lawler, Jerry Jarrett, and the Memphis promotion did!
+Vince Sr. didn’t have the vision or desire to do something with Andy, but thankfully Jerry Lawler, Jerry Jarrett, and the Memphis promotion did!

 "He wasn’t just misunderstood by Memphians; he just wasn’t understood at all," says Dave Brown, who co-hosted Championship Wrestling in Memphis with Lance Russell.

 He continues, "For Andy to come in and start insulting Jerry and then carrying that over to insulting the entire area, I mean he was talking about the people of Memphis and putting them down and how they were backwoods.

 In one interview, he explained soap and how it should be used regularly to clean their bodies.
 I mean, really insulting stuff.
 And people were just furious."
 (You can see this legendary promo later in this piece)